 Each Sanctuary is unique; they are usually churches, but you may be sleeping in a church hall, village hall or sports pavilion.
 In some cases it may be an empty farm building or simply permission to camp.

-Each sanctuary site will provide, at the very least, basic sanitary facilities, and in some cases, the facilities provided will be considerably more developed.
-You should always expect to provide your own bedding: as always, you should carry a sleeping bag with a comfort temperature rating appropriate to the expected temperatures for when you are travelling, and an (inflatable) rollmat to insulate you from cold stone floors.
-Details of facilities for each sanctuary will be given on this webpage.
+The Sanctuary will provide, at the very least, basic sanitary facilities, but some have proper showers, kitchens or even offer you breakfast.
+You should always expect to provide your own bedding: as always, you should carry a sleeping bag with a comfort temperature rating appropriate to the expected temperatures for when you are travelling, and an (inflatable) rollmat to insulate you from the floor.

 Any restrictions or regulations outlined by each sanctuary must be respected, and you should always leave a sanctuary promptly in the morning, respect the space – and leave it as you found it.

-Other pilgrims may be taking sanctuary during the same evening as you: you should expect to be informed of these details ahead of time.
-While each sanctuary will have its own safeguarding provisions in place, it is also important that you are given such information as to be able to make your own decisions regarding your own safeguarding.
+Other pilgrims may be taking sanctuary during the same evening as you: you should expect to be made aware of this.
+While each sanctuary will have its own safeguarding provisions in place, it is also important that you are given such information as to be able to make your own decisions regarding your own personal safety.

 Sanctuary is now free to access for everyone.
 Please note that some locations are only open to Friends of the British Pilgrimage Trust, at their request.
 Our network is expanding all the time, sign up to our mailing list below to be the first to hear about new Sanctuaries.

 You can find routes with Sanctuary here or on our main routes directory by selecting the Sanctuary filter.